Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: The Top Cyclic Factors for Hypercube Graphs

-This is because the binary form of $c-p$ and $u-p$ are the same in the last $v_2(c)$ bits.
-Denote $k:=v_2(u)$.
-Then $q<2^{k+1}$.
-Therefore, in the remaining $k-v_2(c)$ bits, the maximal number of carries possible is $u-p$, with a carry on every single bit and no carries from $c-p$.
-By Kummer's Theorem, this worst scenario exactly results in equality.\\ For example, when $p=134$, $q=101$, we have $u=192$ and $k=6$.
+For example, when $p=134$, $q=101$, we have $u=192$ and $k=6$.
 Now we analyze the case when $c=168$, $v_2(c)=3$.
 In the two vertical additions, last $v_2(c)=3$ bits (indicated by the red box) are identical, and therefore the first $3$ carries (indicated by the blue box) are identical.
 The number of carries differ in at most $3$, which is the same as $k-v_2(c)$.

-Now we proceed to show that equality will be achieved an odd numbers of times.
-According to the above analysis, equality occurs when $c-p$ does not carry in the highest $k-v_2(c)$ bits.
+Finally, we show that the equality in \cref{eq:binomv2} will be achieved an odd numbers of times.
+According to the analysis above, equality occurs when $c-p$ does not carry in the highest $k-v_2(c)$ bits.
 However, we can negate the top bit of $c-p$.
 We reconsider the example above where $c=168$.
 In such case, we can switch the top bit (indicated by the orange box) of $c=168$ to get $c'=c+2^k=232$, such that $v_2(\binom{101}{34})=v_2(\binom{101}{98})$.

 Therefore, there is a pairing of the equality cases $c+2^k-p$ and $c-p$ when $c\neq u$.
-This ends the proof. \end{proof} Now we have all the tools we need to calculate $c_n$.
-Assume $u=2^k$ is the largest power of $2$ smaller or equal to $n$.
-We have
+This ends the proof. \end{proof}